georchestra/georchestra-gateway/docs/gatewify-an-app.md

 * `sec-lastname` is the second name (LDAP `sn`)
 * `sec-tel` is the user phone number (LDAP `telephoneNumber`)

+* `sec-json-user` is a json representation of the user object.
+* `sec-json-organization` is a json representation of the organization object.

 You can find full configuration in [HeaderMappings.java](https://github.com/georchestra/georchestra-gateway/blob/main/gateway/src/main/java/org/georchestra/gateway/model/HeaderMappings.java) file.
 You just need to rename fields from camelCase (in java file) to kebab-case (in yaml file).

+See [here](./custom_filters.adoc#addsecheadersgatewayfilter) for technical details.

 The application handles requests appropriately thanks to the headers received.
 Some applications will require a direct connection to the LDAP (where users, roles and organisations objects are stored), for instance to list all organisations.